 This content is not provided or commissioned by any issuer.
 Opinions expressed here are the author’s alone, not those of an issuer, and have not been reviewed, approved or otherwise endorsed by an issuer.

 More specifically, Merrick Bank’s Secured Card requires a $200 minimum deposit, which you can increase up to $3,000 over time, and charges a total of $36 in fees each year.
 That’s pretty much all you need to know.
 The Merrick Bank Card also features a relatively low regular APR and a 2% foreign-transaction fee, but both can be easily avoided — by always paying your bill in full and refraining from making international purchases.

 Few important details remain, but we’ll highlight them below, in addition to giving you a sense of how Merrick Bank’s Secured Card compares to its primary competition, both secured offers and others.

 - $12 Additional-Card Fee: Most credit-card companies won’t charge you to add an authorized user and thus receive an additional card with account access.
 That makes sense, after all, considering that issuers make money from transaction fees.
 But the Merrick Bank Card breaks the mold badly in this regard, charging you $12 for each additional active card.
 In other words, this isn’t the best account to share.

 Other Things To Consider

 - 2% Foreign-Transaction Fee: This card does not make a good international travel companion or means of paying for purchases from foreign-based merchants.
-That’s because it charges a 2% foreign-transaction fee, which is pretty much the market average but not a fee anyone should feel resigned to pay.
+That’s because it charges a 2% foreign-transaction fee, which is more than the market average but not a fee anyone should feel resigned to pay.